terremoth/myvid-tube/README.md

 - [ ] shows "someone liked your comment at X"  in the menu (after a minute/random timer, add a balloon on menu)
 - [ ] spinners at home img thumbnails (https://getbootstrap.com/docs/5.3/components/spinners/)
 - [ ] phpstorm check for errors, warnings and improvements
+- [ ] opengraph with social preview - "Watch videos online"
+- [ ] new logo and favicon
 - [ ] answer comment
 - [ ] delete comment